Turn an Old Console TV into a Cabinet!

 I had already removed the hardware from the front of the cabinet and primed it.
 I decided to use Rust-Oleum Metallic spray paint in Charcoal ~ which I did not take a close-up photo of!!

-I also built door frames to fit in the opening (tutorial coming soon!).
-I painted them in Valspar’s Pantone Emerald (which is supposed to be the color of the year for 2013), and covered the center panels with dacron upholstery batting and this super-cool cotton duck fabric ~ (another tutorial coming soon!)
+I also built door frames to fit in the opening and created a tutorial on how to make them.
+I painted them in Valspar’s Pantone Emerald (which is supposed to be the color of the year for 2013), and covered the center panels with dacron upholstery batting and this super-cool cotton duck fabric.

 Another great feature of this cabinet is that it is on casters!!
 Yahoo!
 So whadda ya think??
 I guess it is true ~ one person’s trash is definitely another person’s treasure!
 Now that I’ve created a tutorial on how to revamp an old console tv cabinet into something fabulous, I’ve been on the hunt for more!